Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/sft-minting/build-smart-contract.rst

 Build and deploy a smart contract
 =================================

-Finally, we have everything prepared in order to mint our tokens.
-We have created a wallet, exported it, and stored our data on IPFS using Pinata.
-We have an API Key, that will allow us to upload from our system, both our data and metadata are available and pinned already so we will not worry about running a local node.
-We are ready to mint our semi-fungible tokens.
+Finally, you have everything prepared in order to mint your tokens.
+Y have created a wallet, exported it, and stored your data on IPFS using Pinata.
+You have an API Key that will allow you to upload from your system, both your data and metadata are available and pinned already so you don't need to run a local node.
+You are ready to mint your semi-fungible tokens.

-Make sure you are working in the cis2-multi directory, and create a dist folder for our schema and smart contract compiled into wasm.
-One small reminder here, remember CIS-2 allows you to mint fungible, non-fungible and semi-fungible tokens.
+Make sure you are working in the cis2-multi directory, and create a dist folder for your schema and smart contract compiled into wasm.
+Remember that CIS-2 allows you to mint fungible, non-fungible, and semi-fungible tokens.
 Concordium’s token standard is applicable to all types of tokens.

 .. code-block:: console